How Does an Advertising Agency Work?

 I.T.
 (Information Technology)

 In small to mid-sized agencies, traffic is rolled up into the production department.
 It is the job of traffic to get each and every job through the various stages of account management, creative development, media buying and production in a set timeframe.
-Traffic will also ensure that work flows through the agency smoothly, preventing jams that may overwhelm creative teams and lead to very long hours, missed deadlines and problematic client relationships.
+Traffic will also ensure that work moves through the agency smoothly, preventing jams that may overwhelm creative teams and lead to very long hours, missed deadlines and problematic client relationships.
 Traffic keeps the agency's heart beating.